Commit451/ResourcesPoet/README.md

             .addStyle("AppTheme.Dark", "Base.AppTheme.Dark")
             .addTypedArray("some_typed_array", typedArray);
 ```
 We do not allow configuration of more complicated resources like `style` and `drawable` and `anim` in the creation sense.
-Maybe one day
+Maybe one day.

 License
 --------